 The Transfer of Residence scheme — start here

-- Submit your TOR application before your shipment arrives — ideally as soon as you have your Bill of Lading or Air Waybill
+To qualify, you generally need to be moving to Singapore to take up residence (not visiting short-term), have owned and used the items before your move (new or unused goods don't qualify), and submit your TOR application before your shipment arrives — ideally as soon as you have your Bill of Lading or Air Waybill.

 Your freight forwarder or moving company will typically handle the TOR application (Singapore Customs Form SC-AED-004), but you need to flag it explicitly — it doesn't happen automatically.
 If your mover doesn't bring it up, ask.
 Missing this could mean paying 9% GST on the declared value of your entire shipment.